 To be prepared for volatility, retailers need to develop a range-based forecast, which is a paradigm shift from current methods of planning in which history-based consensus forecast is considered a key driver for demand and supply planning.
 Range-based forecasts assume that demand will always be volatile, and retailers are prepared and ready to respond with the right strategies, whether demand is “above plan” or “below plan.”
 This type of planning also needs to be connected with financial planning and analysis (FP&A) in real time to understand and maximize profitability in every scenario.

 Another critical aspect of responding to the omnichannel environment is implementation of fast and flexible inventory management practices.
 One of the downfalls of Toys ‘R’ Us was empty shelves caused by an inaccurate “in stock” measurement.
 The chain considered a product “in stock” if they had three SKUs in the store, but consumer availability lagged.

 With a Connected Planning platform, retailers collect data from all sources in one place, which gives them visibility into demand patterns plus a real-time pulse on what’s happening at the point of sale.
 Connecting data across business units—including suppliers, marketing, sales, operations, finance etc.—in one place allows retailers to respond to changes quickly and in a way that maximizes profits.
 In this environment, planning is always ON.
 Retailers track store performance on a near real-time basis and respond to changes dynamically.

 Toys ‘R’ Us tried to respond to a changing marketplace, but the actions they took were too little, too late.
-For retailers still in the game, and the supply chains that serve them, Connected Planning is the key to understanding demand and its downstream effects.
+For retailers still in the game, and the supply chains that serve them, Connected Planning is the key to understanding supply chain management.
 With deep planning and analytics capabilities, retailers can compete and win in a rapidly evolving marketplace.

 Five strategies for retail planning success